italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - The Revocation Assertion Response has been successfully created.
     * - *400 Bad Request*
       - Error code and description
-      - The issuer cannot fulfill the request because of invalid parameters.
+      - The Credential Issuer cannot fulfill the request because of invalid parameters.
     * - *500 Internal Server Error*
       -
-      - The Issuer encountered an internal problem. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer encountered an internal problem. (:rfc:`6749#section-5.2`).
     * - *503 Service Unavailable*
       -
-      - The Issuer is temporary unavailable. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer is temporary unavailable. (:rfc:`6749#section-5.2`).

 The ``revocation_assertion_responses`` object MUST contain the following mandatory claims.